kbrugh/Arduino-EEG-Graphing/README.md

 ![Screenshot of Processing Brain Grapher](https://github.com/kbrugh/Arduino-EEG-Graphing/blob/master/Screen-Shot-2018-01-31-at-10.12.17-PM.jpg)

+This is a super quick upload, and I'll come back to fill in more of the process.

 I have been learning, customizing and playing around with fantastic work created and shared by Eric Mika
 eric@ericmika.com
 https://github.com/kitschpatrol